iniverman/barley-variant-calling/README.md

 ## Materials & Methodologies

 To perform this study we will use Snakemake from anaconda, samtools, bwa and the freebayes and picard tools.
+The data samples are in data/samples and the genome reference in fasta format can be downloaded from here https://www.ebi.ac.uk/ena/browser/view/GCA_904849725.1.

-We will use a pired end couple of samples of bareley (A_1_20_1,A_1_20_2), in this case both of them are in format .fastq.gz.
+In this case we will use a pired end couple of samples of bareley (A_1_20_1.fastq.gz,A_1_20_2.fastq.gz), in this case both of them are in format.
 Also we use as reference the barely genome (GCA_904849725.1_MorexV3_pseudomolecules.chrnames.fna).

 The steps to do out variant calling are: